cisco/mindmeld/source/blueprints/banking.rst

 ^^^^^^^^^^^^^^^^^

 Since the banking assistant will require personal information we have decided to not include a knowledge base to mimic how this data may be received from an external API.
 Most likely the frontend would handle the user authentication and pass on a token to the request context, which is immutable once the conversation has started.
 The MindMeld server can then use this token to retrieve user information from a secure database.
 In this blueprint, we demonstrate how this can be done by simply passing the `user_name` in the context and using it to retrieve information from a simple database.
 For a production application, these can be replaced by a secure token and an API call to a secure database.
-These databases and APIs likely already exist internally at bank organizations.
+These databases and APIs likely already exist internally at financial institutions.

 7. Training Data
 ^^^^^^^^^^^^^^^^